 The JLR Annual Compliance Declaration process requires all JLR salaried staff globally and selected other staff to confirm that they are aware of the Code and acknowledge that they are bound by it.
-For the December 2015 declaration process, 99.97% of this population of approximately 16,000 people have completed their declaration.
+For the January 2017 declaration process, 100% of this population of approximately 20,000 people have completed their declaration.
+At the time of last year's Statement, 99.97% of approximately 16,000 people had completed their declaration.